NewToolAI/docapi/README_en.md

 ## Features

-- Supports automatic scanning of API service routing structure.
+- Supports both Flask and Django, automatically scanning the routing structure of API services.

-- Supports various mainstream commercial and open-source models, both domestic and international.
+- Supports a variety of popular commercial and open-source models, both domestic and international.

-- Supports automatic generation and partial updates of documentation.
+- Supports automatic generation of documentation and partial updates to existing documentation.

-- Supports API documentation in multiple languages (requires large model support).
+- Supports API documentation in multiple languages (requires support from large models).

-- Supports web-based deployment for displaying API documentation.
+- Supports deployment of web pages for displaying API documentation.

 ## Changelog